digitalservicebund/a2j-rechtsantragstelle/doc/adr/0012-testing-strategy-assessment.md

 - Domain logic tests:

+  - Business logic (e.g. `/app/flows/beratungshilfeVorabcheck/__test__/freibetrag.test.ts` tests the calculation of a financial allowance or exemption amount).
   - Guards (e.g. `/app/flows/fluggastrechteVorabcheck/__test__/guards.test.ts` tests the correct behavior of the guards used in the Fluggastrechte Vorabcheck flow).
   - PDF generation (e.g. `/app/services/pdf/beratungshilfe/sections/__test__/A_angelegenheit.test.ts` ensure that the form fields and attachments of section A of the Beratungshilfe PDF are correctly filled with the provided data).
-  - Financial calculation logic (e.g. `/app/flows/beratungshilfeVorabcheck/__test__/freibetrag.test.ts` tests the calculation of a financial allowance or exemption amount).

 - Application logic tests: